danielclickh/marketing-website-preview/src/engineering-resources-data/mcp-data-warehouse-everthing-you-need-to-know.md

 Employees bring valuable context about company data structures and business logic to their interactions.
 They have access to training resources and documentation for system usage, which creates higher tolerance for initial learning curves and system limitations.
 Internal users can provide feedback for iterative improvements and understand data governance and compliance requirements.
 Most importantly, they know which questions are appropriate for the system and can work within its constraints.

-TODO: however MCP & natural language can make the system more accessible to employees without much of this knowledge and so the system shouldnt rely too heavily on the user having it
+However, MCP & natural language interfaces dramatically expand accessibility for employees without deep technical knowledge.
+The system shouldn't rely heavily on users understanding data structures or SQL.
+[As demonstrated in ClickHouse's internal Dwaine system](https://clickhouse.com/blog/agenthouse-demo-clickhouse-llm-mcp), natural language interfaces enable sales, ops, product, and finance teams to query data directly without BI tool training.
+This democratization means the system must be more forgiving of imprecise queries and provide helpful guidance when users ask ambiguous questions.

 ### External customer use cases

-TODO

-Customers have zero knowledge of internal data structures or naming conventions, and external users cannot access documentation or receive training, forcing the interface to be completely intuitive.
-Their questions may span multiple data domains without clear boundaries, and privacy and security concerns become paramount when providing customer data access.
-They expect consumer-grade response times under one second with zero tolerance for errors or confusing responses.
+External customers can represent the most demanding user segment for MCP-enabled data warehouses.
+They arrive with zero context about your data model, expect immediate responses, and have no tolerance for technical errors or confusing messages.

+Key challenges include:
+- Complete abstraction of complexity: Customers should never see table names, column names, or SQL errors
+- Intuitive query interpretation: Must understand natural variations in how customers phrase questions
+- Privacy-first design: Strict data isolation and row-level security enforcement
+- Consumer-grade UX: Sub-second response times matching Google or ChatGPT experiences
+- Graceful degradation: When data isn't available, provide helpful alternatives rather than errors
+- Multi-tenant performance: One customer's complex query cannot impact others' experience

 ### Partner and vendor access patterns